-Comments can be added to any copy of a book that's open.
+Comments can be added to any copy of a book that's open, including when multiple readers have checked out the same book from Sophie Server.
 You need to save a book before entering comments in it; after you save a book, any copy of the book that you make using File > Save As will share the original book's comments.